jean/pyramid/docs/designdefense.rst

 who haven't yet internalized the lessons you learned while you stepped through module-scope code using ``pdb``.
-This is a really pretty poor situation to find yourself in as an application developer: you probably didn't even know your or your team signed up for the job, because the documentation offered by decorator-based microframeworks don't warn you about it.
+This is a really pretty poor situation to find yourself in as an application developer: you probably didn't even know you or your team signed up for the job, because the documentation offered by decorator-based microframeworks don't warn you about it.